 Year 1 is another exciting year for the children at St. Anthony’s.
 The curriculum builds upon and extends the experiences that the children have had in Reception and, in the early stages, our aim is for a smooth transition so that the boys remain motivated, enthused and eager to learn.
 The information below hopes to ensure that the transition is a smooth one for you too.

 As in Reception, there are two forms in Year 1.
-1M is taught, primarily, by Milly, with Mimi as the class teaching assistant and 1J is taught by Jo, assisted by Maggie.
-Sophie will also be teaching in Year 1 on Wednesdays and Thursdays, so your sons may well mention her name too.
+1M is taught by Milly, with Mimi as the class teaching assistant and 1J is taught by Jo, assisted by Maggie.

 The Year 1 day starts with Registration at 8.55.
 It is really important that the children are at school and in the classroom by this time.
-Unlike in Reception, drop off is in the school hall, anytime from 8.15, where Dana or Sandra and the TA team will be there to greet the children.
-If you have any information to pass on to Milly, Jo or Sophie, please do tell one of the members of staff on duty.
+Unlike in Reception, drop off is in the school hall, anytime from 8.15, where Dana or Liz and the TA team will be there to greet the children.
+If you have any information to pass on to Milly or Jo please do tell one of the members of staff on duty.
 Alternatively, e-mails can be sent through to the office at email@example.com and these will be forwarded to the relevant member of staff.

 As in Reception, we spend time developing the boys’ independence and organisational skills, as appropriate, throughout the year, but they do need support from parents and teachers along the way.
-You can help your son by ensuring that he brings a water bottle (labelled with his name), his book bag, appropriate outdoor wear and a small break-time snack to school every day.
-In addition, he will need to bring in his swimming kit and P.E. kit to school on the appropriate days (see below).
+You can help your son by ensuring that he brings his book bag, appropriate outdoor wear and a small, healthy break-time snack to school every day (no nuts, sweets or fizzy drinks).
+In addition, he will need to bring in his swimming kit and P.E. kit to school on the appropriate days.

 The school day ends at 15.25, when the boys will be brought out onto the playground, to be collected.
-We will not release children to people who are unknown to us, so please do let us know of any change to pick-up arrangements.
+We will not release children to people who are unknown to us, so please do let us know of any change to pick-up arrangements, this includes play-dates.

 Swimming lessons take place from the beginning of the Christmas term in our pool that is located in the Senior House.
-1J have swimming on a Tuesday and 1M swim every Friday, so they will need to bring a swimming bag containing their swimming trunks, goggles, flip flops and a towel to school on these mornings.
+1J and 1M swim every Tuesday, so they will need to bring a swimming bag containing their swimming trunks, goggles, flip flops and a towel to school.

-Both classes have P.E. on Mondays taught on the school playground or in the hall and will also have an additional session, which will usually take place on Wednesdays.
-Please can your son come to school in his P.E. kit every Monday morning, with his uniform brought to school in his sports havasak to change back into.
-P.E. kits will be sent home on Thursday afternoons ready for the following week.
-The Year 1 P.E. kit should consist of the school tracksuit, blue sports shorts, a white t-shirt and trainers.
+Both classes have P.E. on Mondays and Games on Wednesdays taught on the school playground or in the hall.
+Please can your son come to school in his P.E. kit every Monday and Wednesday morning with his uniform brought to school in his sports bag to change back into.
+P.E. kits will be sent home on Monday and Wednesday afternoons ready for the following lesson.
+The Year 1 P.E. kit should consist of the school tracksuit, blue sports shorts, a white t-shirt and trainers, which all need to be clearly named.

 Please could you help your son by encouraging independence when dressing and undressing himself at home.